 Attaching a Second display to your existing Computer setup can be a huge productivity boost but before you hit the buy button on Amazon, ask yourself do you need a dedicated Monitor all the time?
 If your answer is some times, then I have the perfect solution for you.

-If you own an iPad, you must have heard Duet Display – a popular second monitor app for iPad.
+If you own an iPad, you must have heard Duet Display– a popular second monitor app for iPad.
 Thankfully, Android has them too.
 We tested almost every second monitor app for Android on the Google Play store, and here are our top picks.
+Let’s begin.

 Use Your Android as a Second Monitor

-In general, you need need to install a second monitor app on your Android and install the app’s drivers on your computer.
+Android smartphones and tablets are pretty versatile in terms of features, you can mirror your Android to another Android and as well as a computer.
+In general, you need need to install a second monitor app on your Android and install the app’s client app on your computer.
 Once done you can connect your Android to your computer, using a USB cable or WiFi (when both the devices are connected to the same network) and that’s it.
-You don’t need an Internet connection.
-So, let’s begin.

-spacedesk is a popular choice to transform your Android into a second display monitor for Windows PC.
-I like spacedesk because it works on LAN so you don’t need an active Internet connection.
-The setup is easy and works wirelessly.
+Spacedesk is a popular choice to transform your Android into a second display monitor for Windows PC.
 You can connect your PC and Android via USB, Wi-Fi or LAN.
-The resolution is decent and you also get touch support.
+The resolution is decent and you get touch support.

-To use your tablet or Android as an extended display, you just have to configure secondary display option in Windows.
+To use your tablet or Android as an extended display, you just have to configure secondary display options in Windows.
 To do that go to the Control Panel and then Display Settings.
 Select Extend These Displays and click OK.
 You should now be able to use your Android as an extended display.
-The most awesome feature is that spacedesk allows you to use 2 different websites or use 2 different apps on both the screens.

 Supported Medium: LAN, Wi-Fi, USB